 Enhance opportunity to undertake early dispute resolution.

-Revise the report that is given to providers following audit to more comprehensively describe any non-compliance as identified issues against the student-centred journey; reduce the amount of non-essential text; and distinguish between minor non-compliances or areas for improvement and more significant non-compliances.
+Revise the report that is given to providers following performance assessment to more comprehensively describe any non-compliance as identified issues against the student-centred journey; reduce the amount of non-essential text; and distinguish between minor non-compliances or areas for improvement and more significant non-compliances.

-Notify government agencies of provider non-compliance after the provider has had the opportunity to respond to the audit report (except where there is significant and immediate risk to public funding, students or others as a result of the identified non-compliance).
+Notify government agencies of provider non-compliance after the provider has had the opportunity to respond to the performance assessment report (except where there is significant and immediate risk to public funding, students or others as a result of the identified non-compliance).

 In the short term, build on the information ASQA publishes in respect of regulatory decisions to include the main reasons for the decision, so as to improve transparency of decision-making.

 In the long-term, publish a summary of ASQA’s findings regarding the provider’s performance against the standards.